akatsukioshiro/kotlin_hidden_server/README.md

 * Disclaimer:
 1. This program is an amalgam of several tutorials and example scripts available online.
 2. This script can serve as a base for all those developers who have been searching for something similar.
+3. This code is for development purposes, it cannot be used as is, as it currently serves a simple JSON output at port 8124.
+4. To be tested over WIFI, either http://mobile_ip:8124 (from any device in same network) or http://localhost:8124 (from same mobile device)

 * Used concepts:
 1. kotlin threads and coroutines